FEBRUARY 2026 · 8 MIN READ

 How we can help

-We are an OSCP-certified penetration testing firm based in Kigali, working with banks, fintechs, and regulated institutions across East Africa.
+IMIZI Cyber is an offensive security firm based in Kigali, working with banks, fintechs, telecoms, government, healthcare, and other regulated institutions across Africa.
 A single engagement that uncovers one critical vulnerability before attackers do can prevent losses that dwarf the cost of the assessment many times over.
-If your institution has not had a professional penetration test in the past 12 months, contact us to scope one.
+Our work is grounded in recognised offensive-security methodology, scoping aligned to BNR Regulation No 50/2022, and evidence-led reporting a board and a regulator can both act on.
+If your institution has not had a professional penetration test in the past 12 months, book a free call to scope one.
 We will provide a fixed-price proposal within 48 hours.